If a pothole injury has set you back, we'll help you move forward

 Injuries sustained on a private road or property?

 If the accident occurred whilst on land not owned by the local authority, or a private house, any claim would be made against the landowner or occupant.
-Again it is important to determine who this is.
+Again it is important to determine who this owner or occupier is.

 A claimant must demonstrate that the pothole caused a danger to traffic or pedestrians and that defect occurred as a result of the failure to maintain or repair that highway.